structsure/charon/docs/about.rst

 While there are improvements to this on the roadmap, the current state of auth is not secure.
 We suggest running Charon behind nginx and handling auth in nginx.

-Deletes not allowed
+Soft Deletes
 -------------------
-Delete operations are not permitted by Charon.

-There is an item on the roadmap to support soft deleting and hard deleting items.
+Charon supports Deletions, but does not currently support soft deletes.
+There is an item on the roadmap to add configurable support for soft deletes.

 S3 attachment updates are all-or-nothing
 ----------------------------------------